Re-Coherence

 — Re-Coherence Framework

-The practice draws on five converging streams: phenomenology (Husserl, Merleau-Ponty), the Fourth Way tradition (Gurdjieff, Nicoll), contemporary neuroscience (McGilchrist, Porges, Keltner), cultural philosophy (Byung-Chul Han), and the perennial wisdom of contemplative traditions across Buddhism, Christian mysticism, Stoicism, and Ubuntu philosophy.
+The practice draws on five converging streams of thought: neuroscience and phenomenology, the perennial wisdom of contemplative traditions, contemporary cultural philosophy, body-based psychology, and the Fourth Way tradition.
 It is theoretically rigorous.
 It is designed to be accessible to anyone.

 Go Deeper